ouvroir/astro_website/src/_projets/encyclopedie-en.md

 ---
-title: 'Encyclopedia'
+title: Encyclopedia
 slug: encyclopedia
 lang: en
-description: "Modèle éditorial de l’Encylopédie numérique des nouveaux usages des collections d’art"
+description: Editorial model for the digital encyclopedia of the new uses of art collections
 layout: '/src/layouts/ProjectLayout.astro'
 tags:
     - CIÉCO